kbaggen/Cheapfathers-Bubble-Logger/README.md

 </p>
 As it can be seen from the above picture showing data from 2 different settings of the LM393´s pontimeter, even a small difference from the calibration method of "1024", it do have a high impact of the needed SMB/L for the same reduction of SG.

 The used polynoium inbuild in the script is curreently the "Blue Line"!
-The blue line is also the least sensitive sensor, and hence easier to work with in regards of sideby "niose".
+The blue line is also the least sensitive setting for the sensor, and hence easier to work with in regards of sideby "niose".

 The data I collected is at (excel) link: https://1drv.ms/x/s!An5QQQ1io7W7iPwHmv-1I0dIkRlGiw